skip-mev/connect-mmu/README.md

 The `generate` job converts provider data into a market map—a collection of base/quote asset pairs (markets).
 Each market includes metadata (like reference prices) and a list of providers offering prices for that market, each with configuration details.
 The output is saved as `generated-market-map`.

-- **Note**: `generated-market-map-removals` is an additional artifact from the indexing job that contains markets filtered out due to certain criteria.
+- **Note**: `generated-market-map-removals` is an additional artifact from the indexing job that contains markets filtered out due to not meeting certain criteria.
 This is useful for debugging and understanding why some markets were not included.

 ---